stepin104826/MovieRecommenderSystem/README.md

 # MovieRecommenderSystem

 ## Overview
-This project is a Streamlit-based web application that recommends movies based on user selection.
+This project is a Streamlit-based web application that is build on a Machine Learning NLP model using Google's fine-tuned Word2Vec recommends movies based on user selection.
 It uses data from The Movie Database (TMDB) to provide movie information and recommendations.

 ## Features
 - Movie selection from a comprehensive database